Skip to content

 Open Table of contents

-The thinking budget triggers
+The thinking trigger words

 Claude Code has specific phrases that unlock progressively deeper reasoning: